-Below, sisters, associates, partners in mission, and students, reflect on the mission and values of the Sisters of St. Joseph of Boston in their Sponsored and Congregation Ministries.
+Above, sisters, associates, partners in mission, and students, reflect on the mission and values of the Sisters of St. Joseph of Boston in their Sponsored and Congregation Ministries.

 Carol Zinn, SSJ, reflecting on “The Sisters of St. Joseph Charism – The Call to the More.”